 That’s right.
-Eating in KL (Kuala Lumpur, Malaysia) is just as amazing as China.
+Food in Kuala Lumpur, Malaysia is just as amazing as China.
 The flavor profile is entirely different, but everything I have put in my mouth has been one of the best things I have ever eaten.
 The only downside is that we’ve started a new diet, so we aren’t getting nearly as much of this deliciousness as we want!

 The residents of KL are a mixed bag of ethnically different people.
 There are large populations of people from India, China (mostly Cantonese), and of course the native Malaysians.
 Even though there are different backgrounds represented, they all share one thing in common: an incredible respect and kindness for others.
 Not only is it an inspiring setting for world peace, but it is a foodie’s dream come true.
 This is just a taste of the amazing things we’ve eaten and places we’ve been.